OpenTranslationBible/open-bible/en-GB/58.Hebrews/md/hebrews-11.md

 Women received back their dead through resurrection.
 Some were tortured, choosing not to accept release, so that they might attain a better resurrection.

 ## Hebrews 11:36
-Others suffered mocking and flogging, and even chains and imprisonment.
+Others endured ridicule and beatings, and even chains and imprisonment.

 ## Hebrews 11:37
 They were stoned, they were sawn in two, they were killed with the sword.
 They went about in sheepskins and goatskins, destitute, afflicted, mistreated—